 “There is a light switch on the wall; God may either turn it on, or leave it off; but, since God already knows the future, God knows that he will turn it on.
 That is part of his knowledge.
 But what if God exercises freewill, and chooses not to turn it on.
 Is this possible?”

 If you knew a decision you are going to make in the future... what would it mean?
-You would have no free will to change that choice.
-No option, no choices... based on the fact that you know it's going to happen, it is predestined and no amount of strong will can change it.
-The further in the future the predicted choice is, the less free will you have to change it!
-Well imagine if for infinity you'd always known exactly what choices you were going to make and that you could never be wrong.
-You would never have had any free will in any choice, ever!
+You would have no free will to change that choice - or - your knowledge was actually wrong. if your knowledge cannot be wrong, it means your future is predestined and no amount of strong will can change it.
+If, for all of infinity, you'd always known exactly what choices you were going to make and that you could never be wrong, then you'd never have had any free will in any choice, ever.

 In effect God is an observer.
-An omniscient being has no free will - its entire future is set out and it has no choice but to follow its predestined path.
+Any omniscient being has no free will - its entire future is set out and it has no choice but to follow its predestined path.

 When people say that God has free will, they must also mean that God is imperfect.
-If God is not perfect then it becomes possible for God to choose a less-than-perfect action.
-If God is not imperfect, then, it is impossible for god to perform imperfect actions.
-Therefore God has no free will.
+If God is not perfect then it becomes possible for God to choose a less-than-perfect action - and sometimes, being imperfect, it does indeed choose wrongly.
+If God is not imperfect, then, it has no free will.

-A response to this was made on SciForums by beyondtimeandspace (2005 Dec 19), who argued that God could potentially choose between two equally perfect acts.
+A response may be to imagine that God could potentially choose between two equally perfect acts.
 This is more interesting if you hold that everything God does is perfect by causal definition.
-But the argument destroys itself, as another author on that site points out: If God chooses one act rather than another, then the act that God chooses must be the better act in order for God to have chosen it.
+But the argument destroys itself: If God chooses one act rather than another, then the act that God chooses must be the better act in order for God to have chosen it.
 Either that, or God behaves randomly (which is not free will).
 When God acts, it does so perfectly... so there are therefore no "choices" to be made: Whatever choices God makes are the best ones (even between two apparently perfect options), and therefore a perfect God cannot possibly have any genuine free will.

-So, in any situation, a perfectly moral God has no choice: It must carry out what action is most good.
-God, in creating goodness, and being perfectly good, is completely limited to only a set, predetermined series of actions.
+So, in any situation of moral worth, a perfectly moral God has no choice: It must carry out what action is most good.
+In the exceedingly unlikely situation that a situation has two equally moral options, then, it is no longer a moral choice to select which action to pursue.
+God, in creating goodness, and being perfectly good, is completely limited to only a predetermined series of actions.
 In any situation, at any point in time or out of time, God has no free will: It must robotically and automatically carry out the precise action that is perfectly good.

 Free will is the making of choices according to our own deliberation.
 Deliberation requires thought, and thought requires change over time.
 If time was frozen and nothing changed, no-one would have free will.
 Free will is a concept that only exists inside the timeline.
 If God is, as is required, a creator of Time and Space, then God exists outside of time.
 It is senseless to talk of "before" the big bang, "before" the creation of time because there was no "before", no passage of time before then.